prabakaranr/Xamarin-Samples/README.md

     <img src="Images/xamarin-forms-login-templates.png" alt="Image" height="350" width="800"/>
 </p>
 <p align="center"><i>Chat Screens</i></p>

+## Requesting Screens && Reporting Bugs
+If you would like to request a new screen or report a bug in existing screens, go ahead and create a feature request or log a bug through our [feedback portal](https://www.syncfusion.com/feedback/xamarin-forms).

 ## License
 Licensed under the MIT License.
 Refer to the [LICENSE](LICENSE) file for more information.